 The SARS-CoV-2 RNA is present in appreciable amounts in the upper and lower respiratory tract during infection.
 For this reason, pharyngeal swabs and bronchoalveolar lavage fluid (BALF) specimens are typically used for diagnosis of COVID-19.
 One of the first COVID-19 PCR-based diagnostic test kits was developed by the U.S. Centers for Disease Control (CDC).
 The test includes primer-probe sets targeting the N1 and N2 regions of the N-protein, as well as human ribonuclease P (hRNP), which serves as an internal amplification control.
 On March 15, 2020, the CDC received an Emergency Use Authorization (EUA) from the U.S. Food and Drug Administration (FDA), permitting the use of this test for COVID-19 diagnostics.

-The RT-LAMP approach was first developed in 2000 by Notomi et al. Since then, it has been used to detect a wide array of viruses, including the Zika virus, Sorghum mosaic virus, Sugarcane mosaic virus, Ebola virus, West Nile virus, and HIV.
-[31 – 35] RT-LAMP assays have also been developed to detect SARS-CoV-2.
-The assay from RayBiotech (cat no. RT-LAMP) targets 6 different sequences on the nucleocapsid gene that are unique to SARS-CoV-2.
-In addition, as few as 250 viral copies can be detected in as little as 20 minutes.
+RT-LAMP has been used to detect a wide array of viruses, including the Zika virus, Sorghum mosaic virus, Sugarcane mosaic virus, Ebola virus, West Nile virus, and HIV.
+[28 – 32] RT-LAMP assays have also been developed to detect SARS-CoV-2.

 Rapid Antibody Tests